pace-neutrons/Horace/documentation/add/09_Serializable_Interfaces.md

             end
         end
 ```
+The method `from_old_struct` is used when the version of the class, stored in structure differs from the version, returned by the current class `classVersion` method.
 By default, the method `from_old_struct` calls `from_bare_struct` method, so it does not need overloading if the structure of your class public interface have not changed.
-If it have changed, `from_old_struct` needs overloading with the code, converting the old information, stored in the previous class structure into the information, necessary to define new class.
+If it have changed, `from_old_struct` needs overloading with the code, converting the old information, stored in the class structure into the information, necessary to define the new class.

 ## Interdependent properties problem.